SEPAFE#

 Select area of interest (AOI)#

-The module has two options to select an area of interest to filter alerts.
+The module has two options for selecting an AOI to filter alerts.

-• Draw a shape: when this option is selected, three drawing tools will be displayed in the top-left map corner, you can select a square, circle, and a polygon and draw them on the map.
+• Draw a shape: When selected, three drawing tools will be displayed in the upper-left corner of the map; you can select a square, circle, or a polygon, and draw them on the map.

-• Select a country: type the name of the country directly into the search box or navigate through it by using the scroll bar, and select the desired country.
+• Select a country: Enter the name of the country into the search box (or navigate through it by using the scroll bar) and select the desired country.
 Once the country is selected, it will be displayed in the map view.

 https://raw.githubusercontent.com/dfguerrerom/planet_active_fires_explorer/main/doc/gif/aoi.gif

-• Recent: the products to be downloaded are coming from the Moderate Resolution Imaging Spectroradiometer (MODIS) and the Visible Infrared Imaging Radiometer Suite (VIIRS) for the last 24, 28 hours, and the last 7 days.
+• Recent: Products to be downloaded are coming from the Moderate Resolution Imaging Spectroradiometer (MODIS) and the Visible Infrared Imaging Radiometer Suite (VIIRS) for the last 24 hours, 28 hours, and the last 7 days.

-• Historical: for the historical products, you will be able to download alerts from 2000 until the last finished year from the MODIS satellite.
-Click over the historical button and filter by the dates.
+• Historical: For historical products, you will be able to download alerts from 2000 until the last finished year from the MODIS satellite.
+Select the Historical button and filter by the dates.

-After clicking over the get alerts button, the module will start the download process and will clip the alerts to the given AOI.
-The alerts will be displayed on the map according to a color map for the alert confidence, ranging from green, orange, to red for the confidence values high, nominal and low (for VIIRS) and >80, >70 < 80, <50 for MODIS.
+After selecting the Get alerts button, the module will start the download process and clip the alerts to the given AOI.
+The alerts will be displayed on the map according to a color map for alert confidence – ranging from green to orange to red for the following confidence values:

-depending on the sensor source and whether your alert request is recent or historical, the download/clip process could take more time.
-This module is intended to get a quick and fast validation of fire alerts, if you are requesting an area with more than 10,000 fire alerts, you will be asked if you want to display all the alerts on the map —which could highly affect the performance of the tool— or if you want to download them to your desktop/SEPAL environment.
+Depending on the sensor source and whether your alert request is recent or historical, the download/clip process could take more time.
+This module is intended to get a quick validation of fire alerts.
+If you are requesting an area with more than 10000 fire alerts, you will be asked if you want to display all the alerts on the map — which could significantly affect the performance of the tool — or if you want to download them to your desktop/SEPAL environment.

 Manually load planet imagery#

-Click over any point in the map and use the refresh icon to retrieve planet imagery using the parameters set in the step 1, the module will use the current acquisition alert date to search the images.
-This option is useful when you want to explore surrounding areas close to the alert point but without alerts to display.
+Select any point on the map and use the Refresh icon () to retrieve Planet imagery using the parameters set in Step 1; the module will use the current acquisition alert date to search the images.
+This option is useful when you want to explore surrounding areas close to the alert point, but without alerts to display.

-For use this option you will require a valid planet level 2 key, otherwise you will get an error message displayed in the state bar.
+This option requires a valid Planet Level 2 key; otherwise, you will receive an error message in the Status bar.